 Daniela is the senior vice president of Marketing at Bringg, the leading cloud platform for last mile delivery and fulfillment.
 She has 15+ years of experience leading global marketing for multibillion dollar Tech companies and SaaS start-ups.
 She joined Bringg after leading the go-to-market strategy and marketing for B2B companies across Cybersecurity, Telecom, and IoT.
 Daniela is a mentor at the Intel Ignite accelerator program for startups, a graduate of a joint program with Wharton Business School, and holds an MBA and BA from Tel Aviv University.

-Jessica Young, Research Analyst, Digital Commerce 360
+Jessica Young, Associate Director of Research, Digital Commerce 360